komuW/docker_nginx_reverse_proxy/README.md

     for that reason, that container need to be linked into the docker_nginx_reverse_proxy conatiner.
 WORKER_PROCESSES - number of nginx worker processes[1]
 WORKER_CONNECTIONS - number of nginx worker connections[2]
-UPSTREAM_SRC_LOCATION - the location inside the docker_nginx_reverse_proxy container where the source of the current directory will be saved in.
+ENV UPSTREAM_STATICFILE_LOCATION - the location of staticfiles(css, js etc) inside the upstream container.

 # usage: